 Think back to middle school.
-Maybe you were a part of the drama club or on the debate team.
+Maybe you were part of the drama club or on the debate team.
 One Rockford school has a club that not only boosts students’ confidence but also enhances their appearance.

-It was a Tuesday afternoon at Flinn Middle School and the halls were jam-packed with students making their way out of the building.
+It was a Tuesday afternoon at Flinn Middle School, and the halls were jam-packed with students making their way out of the building.

 "When they have a hair crisis," Lambert said, "I take them around the corner from my desk and fix their hair.
 So, I've done anything from edges to ponytails to full head of braids to fixing locs."